CyberHansel/HTTP-Host-header-attacks/README.md

 Any web cache poisoning attack relies on manipulation of unkeyed inputs, such as headers

 1.)
-Identifying unkeyed inputs that are supported by the server
+Identifying unkeyed inputs that are supported by the server - Burp Comparer to compare the response with and without the injected input or Param Miner Burp extension (When test for unkeyed inputs on a live website, there is a risk of inadvertently causing the cache to serve your generated responses to real users.
+Therefore, it is important to make sure that your requests all have a unique cache key so that they will only be served to you.)